Ons2024/Documentation/Litterature review/A scalable learning approach for user equilibrium traffic assignment  problem using graph convolutional networks.md

-2. GCN for variable network topologies we introduce traffic network partitioning
+2. GCN for variable network topologies we introduce traffic network partitioning enabling our approach to be adaptable and transferable across different traffic networks.